Craps - GRAB THE BEST NEW PLAYER BONUS OFFERS OUT THERE

 - For 5 or 9 Points you win 3:2

 - For 6 or 8 Points you win 6:5

-For example: You bet $ 10 on Pass Line and the Shooter rolls a 5.
+For example: You bet $ 10 on Pass Line at Bet365 Casino and the Shooter rolls a 5.
 You can now bet up to $ 30 (maximum Odds Bet) on 5.
 If a 5 is then rolled before a 7, you not only receive the winnings from your Pass Line bet ($ 10 bet + $ 10 winnings = $ 20), but you also receive 3:2 winnings for the $ 30 Odds Bet ( $ 30 Bet + $ 45 Winnings = $ 75).
 This way you receive $ 95 from an original bet of $ 40.

 - ODDS BETS after DONT PASS LINE / DONT COME BETS.
 Of course you can also place an Odds Bet following a bet on Don’t Pass Line or Don’t Come.
 Players who make an Odds Bet after a Pass Line or Come Bet wager a small value in order to win a larger amount (such as a $ 5 bet to win $ 10).
 In the case of Odds Bets following Don’t Pass Line or Don’t Come bets this is exactly the opposite: players wager a large amount in order to win a smaller value (such as a $ 10 bet for $ 5 winnings).
-The payout rate exactly the opposite as above, as the change of rolling a 7 is the most probable outcome:
+The payout rate is exactly the opposite as above, as the chance of rolling a 7 is the most probable outcome:

 - For 4 or 10 Points you win 1:2

 - For 5 or 9 Points you win 2:3